Updated on May 18th, 2020 by Bob Ciura

 Source: Investor Presentation

-The stock also has a dividend yield of 6.6%, the product of the precipitous decline in the share price in recent weeks.
-Ambev pays a current dividend of $0.14 per share (one ADS equals one ordinary share).
+The stock also has a dividend yield of 4.6%, the product of the precipitous decline in the share price.
+In December 2019, Ambev declared an annual dividend payout of $0.099 per share.
 Investors should note that because the dividend is declared in Brazilian currency, payment in U.S. dollars will fluctuate based on exchange rates.

-The dividend appears to be secure, which provides a solid yield above 6% right now.
-With shares very undervalued, a modest growth outlook, and a 6%+ yield, Ambev looks poised to deliver 17.4% total annual returns in the coming years.
+The dividend appears to be secure, which provides a solid 4.6% yield.
+With shares also undervalued, and a modest growth outlook, Ambev looks poised to deliver total returns just above 16% per year over the next five years.
 The stock receives a buy rating for its high expected returns, albeit with elevated risk due to its international exposure.

-The past few weeks have been extremely volatile.
-Many alcohol stocks have been punished, but for value and income investors, this could present multiple buying opportunities.
+The stock market has been extremely volatile to begin 2020.
+Many alcohol stocks were hit hard as the coronavirus crisis unfolded, but some have come back significantly in recent weeks.
+For value and income investors, there are still multiple buying opportunities when it comes to alcohol stocks.
 The world’s best alcohol manufacturers have strong brands, and generate strong cash flow that is used for growth investment as well as cash returns to shareholders.